Kids’ Formal Wear

-Preparing your children for a big event such as wedding or the First Communion is stressful and emotional.
+Preparing your children for a big event such as a wedding or the First Communion is stressful and emotional.
 You dress them up, look at them in their beautiful attires, and all that comes to your mind is ‘Oh God, how they have grown’.
-In your attempts to have them looking and feeling perfect on the big day, you are willing to spend even more money than you have originally thought you should spend.
-But what happens when your little angels manage to stain their beautiful dresses and suits?
+In your attempts to have them looking and feeling perfect on the big day, you are willing to spend even more money than you originally thought you should spend.
+But what happens when your little angels manage to stain their?

-Having your daughter dressed in the most beautiful, white, princess-style dress may sound like a brilliant idea, but when you think about all those stains that miraculously appear on white shirts, skirts, and dresses, you should probably steer clear of that one.
+Having your daughter dressed in the most beautiful, white,may sound like a brilliant idea, but when you think about all those stains that miraculously appear on white shirts, skirts, and dresses, you should probably steer clear of that one.
 However, when the time comes for your children to wear white, keep a piece of simple white chalk at hand – chalk is good and can cover up minor stains on white clothes, for a while.

 Hand-wash most of it

 You don’t want your child to scratch like crazy because their clothes are uncomfortable or make them sweat.
 Cotton, silk, and other natural materials are good because they will allow your child’s skin to breathe and can be washed easily.
-On the other hand, if their clothes have beads, pearls, lace, and rhinestone all over it, you should not even think about machine-washing them.
-Suits and tuxedos should be taken to the dry cleaner’s; they know how to iron and press it the right way.
+On the other hand, if their clothes have beads, pearls, lace, and rhinestone all over them, you should not even think about machine-washing them.
+Suits and tuxedos should be taken to the dry cleaners; they know how to iron and press them the right way.

 Keep them safe

 If your girl loves her beautiful tulle skirt or silk dress, she will certainly want to wear it everywhere: kindergarten and playground included.
 And your boy will probably pick whatever there is in his closet and put it on; he doesn’t really care if it’s his good suit or formal white shirt.
-Put your kids’ communion wear on top shelves in their closet and make sure they know they cannot wear it all the time.
+Put your in their closets and make sure they know they cannot wear it all the time.
 Keep your children’s clothes away from them even when you’re on your way to the big event; put the good clothes in your car and have them change once you get there.